databrickslabs/discoverx/README.md

 You can now run operations across multiple tables.

-For example you can select one row from all tables which name contains `sample` in a catalog starting with `dev_` with
+As an illustration, consider the scenario where you need to retrieve a single row from various tables within a catalog that begins with "dev_" and includes the term "sample" in their names.
+To achieve this, the following code block utilizes the dx.from_tables function, which applies an SQL query to extract JSON-formatted data:

 ```
 dx.from_tables("dev_*.*.*sample*")\